8 Unmissable Oxford Bookshops You Need to Visit

 Looking for the best bookshops in Oxford?
 The city has plenty – head to one of these gorgeous literary havens and go wild.

-We’re totally guilty of having a TBR pile longer than our arms and bookshelves that are heaving, yet when we visit Oxford’s charming bookshops we can’t quite help but make a purchase or two.
+I’m totally guilty of having a TBR pile longer than our arms and bookshelves that are heaving, yet when I visit Oxford’s charming bookshops, I can’t quite help but make a purchase or two.